vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

   Broken links are why we sometimes get an apology email from an e-commerce vendor that they would give us store credits because they went out of stock even after we received an order number and confirmation ( Simplified for understanding )
   1. The order database got updated
   2. The inventory database is just about to get updated
-  3. My backup happened before the inventory database got updated
+  3. The backup happened before the inventory database got updated
   4. The inventory database gets updated but my backup does not have this information
   5. The system crashed and I restored it
   6. The state of the system is such that my orders database has this information but my inventory database does not.